 vi).
 To give equal visual weight to truth versus BS, the axis should be formatted equally above and below zero.
 Without this manual step a larger portion of the graph gets allocated to lies.

 vii).
 Align your data presented in charts with cultural norms.
 In this case left-right aligns with reading norms.
 And the top right hand corner of a graph is usually the ‘best quadrant’.

 Truth & Pants Compared – The Data Visualization

 So here is it.
 How does the ‘data’ leave you feeling?

 Here’s what it did for me:

 Compared to truth tellers, the liars are off the chart.
 Sad.

 With 20 years high-tech marketing & product development experience from Boston to Billund, Berlin to Bangalore, Jane has managed teams and tech products with millions of installs, and millions of revenue (annually).

-Speaker on market research and product management.
+Speaker on market research, technology marketing and product management.